VectorInstitute/NAA/intentIdentification/README.md

 `predefinedClassification/fewshot_text_classification_with_BERT.ipynb` is for few-shot learning classification.

-`pretrainPromptPredict/MLM-OOD.ipynb` is for intent masked language modeling classification.

-`generalClassification/general_text_classification_with_BERT.ipynb` is a binary classification for identifying whether the question is general or request from the user.
+`binary_classification/general_text_classification_with_BERT.ipynb` is a binary classification for identifying whether the question is general or request from the user.

 To convert Jupyter notebook to python script.
 We can do